Fence Height Rules in the Philippines: What the National Building Code Actually Says

 I remember ours.
 Before my family built the masonry fence, we had a dense, flowering gumamela fence lining the perimeter, and Lantana camara — those small clustered flowers in pink, yellow, and orange, bunched together in a circle, the kind Filipino kids would turn into bracelets that lasted all of five minutes.
 I miss those plants.

-Living fences are making a comeback in the Philippines as a sustainable alternative to traditional fencing.
-They do more than just secure your property.
-They help improve air quality, create a lush green landscape, and support local biodiversity.
+Living fences are making a comeback in the Philippines as a sustainable alternative.
+Besides marking boundaries, they help improve air quality, create a lush green landscape, and attract birds and butterflies.

 For me, I would prefer the living fence over the concrete fence.
 But whichever you choose, the rules still apply.